Briefly explain about Interface, Abstract, Virtual, and Interface vs Abstract

 Interface vs Abstract

 An abstract class is a class that can NOT be instantiated but that can contain code.
 You have to use an abstract class to have another class.
 But, with an interface, you can create a new object by instantiating an interface.
 The difference between an abstract and an interface is that an abstract class can have a default implementation of methods, so if you don't override them in a derived class, the abstract base class implementation is used.
-Interface can not have any implementation.over 2 years ago, by Jae Lee
+Interface can not have any implementation.almost 3 years ago, by Jae Lee